Skip to main content

 George Nakoud

-George Nakoud (he/him) is a second-year student at Sixth College majoring in Mechanical Engineering with a specialization in Controls and Robotics.
+George Nakoud (he/him) is a third-year student at Sixth College majoring in Mechanical Engineering with a specialization in Controls and Robotics.
 During high school, he was introduced to the field of artificial intelligence and immediately recognized its immense untapped potential.
 George hopes to integrate both of his passions into his career by developing autonomous vehicles and robots.
 He plans to implement this technology to assist those who are less fortunate and require an extra pair of hands.
 In preparation, George intends to join student organizations at UCSD and participate in cutting-edge research.

 • Doanh Nguyen